Daily aspirin therapy: Understand the benefits and risks

 Taking aspirin every day may lower the risk of heart attack and stroke.
-Yet daily aspirin therapy isn't for everyone.
+But daily aspirin therapy isn't for everyone.
 Is it right for you?

-The answer depends on your age, overall health, history of heart disease, and risk of heart attacks or strokes.
+The answer depends on your age, overall health, history of heart disease, and risk of heart attack or stroke.

 Daily aspirin therapy may be used in two ways:

-• Secondary prevention.
-This means you've already had a heart attack or stroke, or you have known heart or blood vessel disease.
-You're taking a daily aspirin to prevent heart attacks or strokes.
+- Secondary prevention.
+This means that you had a heart attack or stroke, or you have known heart or blood vessel disease.
+You're taking a daily aspirin to prevent a heart attack or stroke.
 The benefit of daily aspirin therapy in this situation is well established.

 Should you take a daily aspirin?

-Don't start taking a daily aspirin without talking to your health care provider.
-Taking an occasional aspirin or two is usually safe for most adults to use for headaches, body aches or fever.
-But daily use of aspirin can have serious side effects, including gastrointestinal bleeding.
+Don't start taking a daily aspirin without talking with your healthcare professional.
+For most adults, it's usually safe to take an occasional aspirin or two for headaches, body aches or fever.
+But taking aspirin every day can have serious side effects, including bleeding in the gastrointestinal tract.
+The gastrointestinal tract includes the mouth, throat, esophagus, stomach, intestines, rectum and anus.

-Talk to your health care provider about the pros and cons of daily aspirin therapy.
-Together you can discuss whether an aspirin a day might help prevent a heart attack or stroke.
+Talk with your healthcare team about the pros and cons of daily aspirin therapy.
+Together you can discuss whether an aspirin a day might help you prevent a heart attack or stroke.

-As a person gets older, their risk of heart attack and stroke increases.
-However, the risk of bleeding from aspirin goes up even more.
+The risk of heart attack and stroke goes up as you get older.
+But the risk of bleeding from aspirin goes up even more.
 So:

 Because of bleeding risks, some guidelines say that people age 60 and older without known heart or blood vessel disease should not start taking a daily aspirin to prevent a first-time heart attack or stroke.
-However, guidelines vary among organizations.
-Other recommendations say to avoid starting daily aspirin therapy after age 70.
+But guidelines vary among organizations.
+Other recommendations say you should not take a daily aspirin after age 70.

-If you're between ages 60 and 69, ask your health care provider how daily aspirin therapy may affect you.
+If you're between ages 60 and 69, ask your healthcare professional how daily aspirin therapy may affect you.

 Daily low-dose aspirin therapy may be recommended for the primary prevention of heart attack or stroke if:

-• You're between ages 40 and 59 and you're at high risk of having a first-time heart attack or stroke within the next 10 years.
+- You are 40 to 59 years old and have a high risk of having a heart attack or stroke for the first time within the next 10 years.
 High risk means your risk is 10% or greater.

-• You haven't had a heart attack, but you've had coronary bypass surgery or a stent placed in a heart artery, or you have chest pain called angina or any other medical condition where aspirin is proved to prevent heart attacks or stroke.
+- You never had a heart attack, but you've had coronary artery bypass graft surgery or a stent placed in a heart artery.
+Or you have chest pain called angina or another medical condition where aspirin is proved to prevent heart attacks or strokes.

-• You're younger than 60 and you have diabetes and at least one other heart disease risk factor, such as smoking or high blood pressure.
+- You are younger than 60 and you have diabetes and at least one other heart disease risk factor.
+Heart disease risk factors include smoking and high blood pressure.

-If you've had a heart attack or stroke or you have known heart disease, your health care provider may recommend taking an aspirin a day to prevent heart attacks or strokes unless you have a serious allergy or history of bleeding.
+If you've had a heart attack or stroke or you have known heart disease, your healthcare professional may tell you to take an aspirin a day to prevent heart attacks or strokes.
+You should not take a daily aspirin if you have a serious aspirin allergy or history of bleeding.

 How can aspirin prevent a heart attack?

-Since aspirin reduces clotting action, it's thought that daily aspirin therapy could possibly prevent a heart attack.
+Since aspirin prevents blood clots, it's thought that daily aspirin therapy could possibly prevent a heart attack.

 Should you avoid daily aspirin therapy if you have another health condition?

-Take daily aspirin therapy only if your health care provider tells you to do so.
-Before starting aspirin therapy, tell your health care provider about all the health conditions you have.
+Take a daily aspirin only if your healthcare professional tells you to do so.
+Before starting daily aspirin therapy, tell your healthcare team about all the health conditions you have.

 Daily aspirin therapy may not be a good choice if you have:

-• A bleeding or clotting disorder that causes you to bleed easily.
+- A bleeding or clotting disorder that makes you to bleed easily.

 What's the best dose of aspirin to take?

-You and your health care provider can discuss what aspirin dose is right for you.
-Low doses of aspirin — such as 75 to 100 milligrams (mg), but most commonly 81 mg — can be effective at preventing heart attack or stroke.
-Health care providers usually prescribe a daily dose between 75 mg and 325 mg.
+You and your healthcare professional can talk about what aspirin dose is right for you.
+Low doses of aspirin — about 75 to 100 milligrams (mg), but most commonly 81 mg — can help prevent heart attack or stroke.
+The daily dose for aspirin therapy is usually between 75 mg and 325 mg.

 What happens if you stop taking aspirin every day?

-If you are on daily aspirin therapy, talk to your health care provider before stopping it.
+If you are on daily aspirin therapy, do not stop taking aspirin until you talk with your healthcare professional.

 Can you take aspirin if you regularly take ibuprofen or a similar medicine?

-If you need to take ibuprofen or similar medicines, talk to your health care provider about alternatives that won't interfere with daily aspirin therapy.
+If you need to take ibuprofen or similar medicines, talk with your healthcare professional about options that won't interfere with daily aspirin therapy.
 For example, acetaminophen (Tylenol, others) may be an option.

 What are the possible side effects of daily aspirin therapy?